design that survives real life

 So….you don’t design anymore?

 Oh, I still dabble, but my life is much too busy to be doing home visits and keeping an eye on three different renovations.
-I guess part of having a good eye for design is knowing when your LIFE is over-designed.
+I guess part of having a good eye for design is knowing when your own LIFE is over-designed.

 I run a nonprofit, and I have two kids, and there wasn’t room in my life for the giant creature that “Odd Bird Interiors” was becoming.
 It simply wasn’t working for me.